Another Word For WHEN

 today

-Noun : A current day or date.
+Noun : The current day or date.

-Noun : The present time period; nowadays.
+Noun : The present era; nowadays.

 meanwhile